Skip to content

 Overview

-Hooks are a common way to extend systems.
 Let's say you want to send a message to someone in your organization every time a contact is created.
 An easy way to do this would be to insert code to send the message in the CiviCRM core code right where the contact is created.
-However, as soon as we upgrade to a newer version all this code will be overwritten.
-This is where hooks come in to save the day.
+However, there are places in the code, where you can hook into from your extension.
+And there are events dispatched from key points in processing.

 Hooks allow you to do this by defining a function with a specific name and adding it to your organisation's CiviCRM installation.
 The name of the function indicates the point at which CiviCRM should call it.
 CiviCRM looks for appropriate function names and calls the functions whenever it performs the indicated operations.